Abstract

 Overview – the Trading Model example

-In CODT POC class, “Semantics for extra-large Banks,” students transform first the FIBO and then their proprietary ontology extensions into data models.
+In the CODT POC class, “Semantics for extra-large Banks,” students transform first the FIBO and then their proprietary ontology extensions into data models.
 The course briefly covers the reverse transformation.

 The input, our starting point, is a logical model in a data modeling tool.
-The screenshot shows a subset of the New York Stock Exchange’s OpenMAMA (Middleware Agnostic Messaging API) with entities for Auction, Order Book, Quote, Security and Trade.
+The screenshot shows a subset of the New York Stock Exchange’s OpenMAMA (Middleware Agnostic Messaging API) with entities for Auction, Order Book, Quote, Security, and Trade.

 Suppose we want to create an OpenMAMA ontology.
 Rather than typing in classes and properties, we transform the data model into RDF/OWL.
 The image below shows the classes for Auction, Order Book, Quote, Security, and Trade, reverse-engineered from data model entities, in an ontology editor, TopBrad Composer.

-We extract data model metadata from the data modeling tool, transform Entity/Relationship metadata into ontology metadata, and load into the ontology editor or RDF database – ETL:
+We extract data model metadata from the data modeling tool, transform Entity/Relationship metadata into ontology metadata, and load it into the ontology editor or RDF database – ETL:

-• Extract: The Data Architect generates List Reports matching the Data Modeling tool-specific MDS.
+- Extract: The Data Architect generates List Reports matching the Data Modeling tool-specific MDS.
 Power Query populates the Metadata sets, performing basic data cleansing.

-• Load: The Ontology MDS populates from the Entity-Relationship MDS.
+- Load: The Ontology MDS populates from the Entity-Relationship MDS.
 Power Queries and formulas break the data set down into triples.
-We load in triples into the ontology platform, using SPARQL CONSTRUCT or bulk insert.
+We load in triples into the ontology platform using SPARQL CONSTRUCT or bulk insert.

 Use Cases

-The right side use cases are project-level.
+The right-side use cases are project-level.
 Data Architects turned ontologists reverse-engineer an RDF/OWL view of departmental or application data models, and engineers use the ontology to build semantic or knowledge applications.

 Reverse-engineering into Operational Ontologies